 Somatic therapy is not a common therapeutic technique associated with psychedelic therapy.
-It is not featured in the clinical trials on psychedelic-assisted psychotherapy, for example.
+It is currently not featured in the clinical trials on psychedelic-assisted psychotherapy.
 However, many psychedelic users and therapists believe it holds a great deal of promise.

 Somatic therapy is a body-centered therapy that looks at the connection between the mind and the body.
 According to somatic therapy, sensations associated with past trauma can become trapped within the body.
 Somatic therapists help individuals become aware of these bodily sensations and learn how to use therapeutic techniques to release any tension that the body is holding.
 The somatic approach to psychotherapy has been explored in books such as The Body Keeps the Score by Bessel van der Kolk and Waking the Tiger by Peter Levine.